MarkEdwardsMBA1/garageledger2/docs/tech_docs/backlog.md

 This backlog contains all epics and user stories for GarageLedger development, organized by priority and development phases.
 Stories follow the format: "As a [user type], I want [goal] so that [benefit]."

+**🎉 LATEST UPDATE - January 18, 2025**: Epic 4 Maintenance Programs Step 3 completed with progressive UX!
+Bottom sheet service configuration and curated service library now production-ready.
+See `session-2025-01-18-accomplishments.md` for full details.

-**🎉 MAJOR UPDATE - January 8, 2025**: Epic 3 Maintenance Logging completed with significant UX enhancements!
-Vehicle Home Pages and Fleet Command Center now live.
-See `session-2025-01-08-accomplishments.md` for full details.
+**Previous Major Update - January 8, 2025**: Epic 3 Maintenance Logging completed with significant UX enhancements!
+Vehicle Home Pages and Fleet Command Center delivered.

 ---